 07 of 12

 Brides looking for vertical drama in every shade except blue should consider the gladiolus.
 A single flower spike can sport more than two dozen blooms, often with fancy ruffled edges.
-Gladiolus flowers are very thirsty, taking up large amounts of water in the vase, but make sure the water hasn’t been treated with fluoride, as this can cause the flowers and foliage to discolor.
+Gladiolus flowers are very thirsty, taking up large amounts of water in the vase; however, make sure the water hasn’t been treated with fluoride, as this can cause the flowers and foliage to discolor.

 08 of 12